numpy/numpy/doc/source/reference/c-api.array.rst

     indicates that the array should be aligned in the sense that the strides are multiples of the element size.

+    In versions 1.6 and earlier of NumPy, the following flags did not have the _ARRAY_ macro namespace in them.
+That form of the constant names is deprecated in 1.7.

 .. cvar:: NPY_ARRAY_NOTSWAPPED

     Make sure the returned array has a data-type descriptor that is in